Reincarnation Case of Nellie Sharp | Karen Frazier and the Wellington, Washington Avalanche and Train Disaster

 Karen’s story suggests that she is the reincarnation of Nellie Sharp.
-Though independently researched by Karen, I did review it in session with Kevin Ryerson.
-Ahtun Re, the spirit guide channeled through Kevin who has demonstrated an ability to make accurate past life matches, agrees or affirms that Karen Frazier is the reincarnation of Nellie Sharp.
+Though independently researched by Karen, I did review her case in session with Kevin Ryerson.
+Ahtun Re, the spirit guide channeled through Kevin who has demonstrated an ability to make past life matches with a high degree of accuracy, agrees or affirms that Karen Frazier is the reincarnation of Nellie Sharp.
 The work I have done with Kevin can be reviewed at: Ryerson-Semkiw Reincarnation Cases

 Physical Resemblance in Reincarnation Cases: Nellie and Karen have similar facial architecture or bone structure.
 Similar physical appearance would be better appreciated if they were captured in the same expression.
 In the images featured above, Nellie is photographed with a slight smile, while Karen has a wide grin.